Buick Roadmaster: 1949–1953

-The compact dimensions of the V8 engine enabled Buick to reduce Roadmaster's wheelbase by 4.75 in across the line, although styling differences behind the engine cowl, apart from new V-8 emblem hubcaps, were largely nonexistent.
+The compact dimensions of the V8 engine enabled Buick to reduce Roadmaster's wheelbase by 4.75 in across the line.
+However, styling differences behind the engine cowl, apart from the new V8 emblem hubcaps, were nonexistent.
 Buick also introduced a new "Twin-Turbine" Dynaflow as a companion for the V8 engine.
 Estimated to increase torque at the wheels by 10 percent, the new transmission provided faster and quieter acceleration at reduced engine speeds.
 Both power steering and power brakes were made standard.
-Air conditioning was a new option and, years before many other makes, a 12-volt electrical system was adopted.
+Air conditioning was a new option, and a 12-volt electrical system was adopted years before many other makes.